 - Back injuries;

 - Eye injuries, foreign objects, eye abrasions.

-Referrals to Selected Specialists – Through affiliations with other medical practices, we have an extensive referral system in place if more specialized treatment is necessary, including physical therapists and orthopedic, optic, and plastic surgeons to ensure that all of your employee’s medical needs are met in a coordinated process.
+Referrals to Select Specialists - Through affiliations with other medical practices, we have an extensive referral system in place if more specialized treatment is necessary, including physical therapists and orthopedic, optic, and plastic surgeons to ensure that all of our employee's medical needs are met in a coordinated process.
 Referral appointments can normally be scheduled within 48 hours of the injury.

-Follow-up Care – Depending on the nature of an injury, follow-up care is provided on treated injuries, as necessary, at any of our convenient offices; no appointments are necessary.
+Follow-up Care - Depending on the nature of an injury, follow-up care is provided on treatment injuries, as necessary, at any of our convenient offices; no appointments are necessary.